mfebrizio/fr-toolbelt/README.md

 results, count = get_documents_by_date(start, end, fields=fields)
 ```

 More customization is possible by examining the parameters and docstrings.
-Note that this function works around the maximum of 10,000 results per search by querying smaller subsets of documents and compiling them into a larger result set.
+Note that the `get_documents_by_date` function works around the FR API's maximum of 10,000 results per search by querying smaller subsets of documents and compiling them into a larger result set.
 So retrieving all [28,308 documents published in 2020](https://www.federalregister.gov/api/v1/documents.json?conditions[publication_date][year]=2020&per_page=1000) is now possible with a single function call.

 To collect a particular set of documents, pass their document numbers as a parameter.